Thealexbarney/PqSave/README.md

 This program will allow you to read and write Pokémon Quest save files.

+Pokémon Quest's title ID is `01005D100807A000`, and the save file is a single 512 KB file named `user`.

 ### Usage
 ````
 Usage: pqsave mode input output [script1] [script2]...